How to Create and Track a Request for Proposal

 • Reset all filters — to reset the selected filtering parameters.

-You can filter results by both Items Custom Fields and Documents Custom Fields in Requests for Proposals but first, you need to activate them as described in the instructions here.
+You can filter results by both Item Custom Fields and Document Custom Fields in Requests for Proposals but first, you need to activate them as described in the instructions here.

 Revision History in Request for Proposals